Placerias: Description

 Placerias was one of the largest herbivores in the Late Triassic, weighing up to 800–1000 kg.
 The largest skull found had a length of 68 cm.

 Placerias had a powerful neck, strong legs, and barrel-shaped body with possible ecological and evolutionary parallels with the modern hippopotamus, spending much of its time during the wet season wallowing in the water and chewing at bankside vegetation.
 Placerias was closely related to Ischigualastia and similar in appearance.

 Placerias used its beak to slice through thick branches and roots with two tusk-like flanges that could be used for defence and for intra-specific display.
 These so-called caniniforms were not true tusks derived from teeth, like in other dicynodonts, but were instead extensions of the skull merely mimicking tusks, likely covered in horn or beak tissue, a trait unique to the Stahleckeriidae family.
-The genus exhibits two morphs, one with short caniniforms and one with long caniniforms, which is inferred to be sexual dimorphism, with the longer-tusked individuals presumably being males.
+The genus exhibits two morphs, one with short caniniforms and one with long caniniforms.
+This condition is inferred to be sexual dimorphism, with the longer-tusked individuals presumably being males.